Kolmen/test/README.md

 {
   write(0x01, 0x80); // set the FUNC_CFG_ACCESS bit in the FUNC_CFG_ACCESS register to 1 - to enable access to embedded functions registers
-  read(0x70, &x_axis); // read the content of the MLC0_SRC register and store the value to variable x_axis read(0x71, &y_axis); // read the content of the MLC0_SRC register and store the value to variable x_axis write(0x01, 0x00); // set the FUNC_CFG_ACCESS bit in the FUNC_CFG_ACCESS register to 0 - to disable access to embedded functions registers
+  read(0x70, &x_axis); // read the content of the MLC0_SRC register and store the value to variable x_axis read(0x71, &y_axis); // read the content of the MLC1_SRC register and store the value to variable y_axis write(0x01, 0x00); // set the FUNC_CFG_ACCESS bit in the FUNC_CFG_ACCESS register to 0 - to disable access to embedded functions registers
 }
 ```